-I certify that the financial statements of the Company included in this Form C-AR are true and complete in all material respects.
-I certify that all statements of fact about the Company included in this Form C-AR are accurate and complete to the best of my knowledge.
+I certify that the financial statements included in this Form C-AR are true and complete in all material respects.
+I certify that all statements of fact and tax return information included in this Form C-AR are accurate and complete to the best of my knowledge.